Security cameras can help protect businesses against internal and external threats.

 - Can the camera or surveillance system connect to my business's Wi-Fi network?

-Asking yourself these questions will help you decide what you need in a security camera.
-Most business owners think their business is immune to financially crippling robberies and security breaches until it happens to them.
+The answers to these questions will help you decide what you need in a security camera and which systems meet those needs.
+Many business owners think their business is immune to financially crippling robberies and security breaches until it happens to them.
 Even minor theft can cause financial strain or hardship, so good security cameras are important.

 Editor's note: Need a video surveillance system for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

 Some of the best small business video surveillance systems are Protection1, Blink, Arlo and Alibi.
 TRENDnet and SecurityMan are also popular options.
 These brands all offer features relevant to small businesses that need quality video surveillance.
 Their pricing is also fair for small businesses, which isn't the case for all security camera providers.

 In addition to those popular video surveillance systems, here are a couple other great options that we researched.

 Lorex offers a wide selection of security cameras that are well liked by small businesses.
 The company offers weatherproof security cameras and an assortment of security camera setups, including audio-enabled cameras.
 A small business can get an affordable solution from Lorex with a few cameras, while a larger business might spend hundreds of dollars for a deluxe option.